pns-solutions/Plant-Nutrient-Control/README.md

 ```shell
 ./fresh-install.sh
 ```
-  if there were not problems, your system should run now.
+If there were not problems, your system should run now.
 Otherwise, use the manuel installation in the **additional information** section

 ___